code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/professional-learning/details-2019.md

 ## <a name="apply"></a>Ready to apply?

-**Applications for the 2019-20 CS Principles Professional Learning Program will open after October, 2018.**
+Regional Partners throughout the US are hosting the Professional Learning Program in your area

+Enter your zip code below to get details about the Professional Learning Program in your local region.

 Want to get notified when applications open?
 Provide your contact information to a Regional Partner.